How Turing parasites expand the computational landscape of digital life: Methods

 \subsection{Genotype and phenotype parasites}

 Our model makes a distinction between the ideal best guess $\Gamma^G_E$ and the bits actually emitted as a guesser is evaluated $W^G_E$.
-We liken these, metaphorically, to genotypes and phenotypes. $\Gamma^G_E$ (which in real organisms would need to be physically instantiated -- e.g. in a gene) stores instructions for prediction and dictates the agent's behavior expressed by $W^G_E$.
+We liken these to genotypes and phenotypes. $\Gamma^G_E$ stores instructions for prediction and dictates the agent's behavior expressed by $W^G_E$.
 Parasites making a living off of another organism can do so by predicting the host's inner structure or its behavior.
-To be exhaustive, we study both {\em genotype} and {\em phenotype parasites}.
-The former take the host's $\Gamma^G_E$ as their environment (figure \ref{fig:parasites}a), while the later dwell on the host's behavior $W^G_E$ (figure \ref{fig:parasites}b).
+In the real world, gene matching as well as external trait recognition can be used by parasites to recognise their targets.
+In order to consider these two scenarios, we study both and label as {\em genotype} and {\em phenotype parasites}, respectively.
+The former take the host's $\Gamma^G_E$ as their environment (Fig.\ \ref{fig:2}a), while the later dwell on the host's external features (such as behaviour) $W^G_E$ (Fig.\ \ref{fig:2}b).
 Because bit-guessers distill correlations from their environments, both $\Gamma^G_E$ and $W^G_E$ are more predictable than completely random environments of the same size.
 It is simpler to predict $\Gamma^G_E$ and $W^G_E$, but in turn they shall provide less reward.

-We now need to differentiate between i) the complexity of the external (or host's) environment ($m_h$) and the host's complexity ($n_h < m_h$) and ii) the complexity of the parasite's environment, which is always the host's size ($m_p = n_h$), and the parasite's complexity ($n_p < m_p$).
+We now need to differentiate between (i) the complexity of the external (or host's) environment ($m_h$) and the host's complexity ($n_h < m_h$); and (ii) the complexity of the parasite's environment, which is always the host's size ($m_p = n_h$), and the parasite's complexity ($n_p < m_p$).
 For clarity, we omit the host and parasite subindexes ($h$ and $p$), and just put a bar over all variables referring to parasites.
 Thus we name: $m \equiv m_h$, $n \equiv n_h$ (which equals $\bar{m} \equiv m_p$), and $\bar{n} \equiv n_p$.
 Evaluating parasites as usual, we have:

 Note $\bar{\alpha} \equiv \bar{c}/\bar{r}$ controlling the reward per correct prediction for parasites, with $\bar{\alpha} \ne \alpha$ in general.
 This parasite reward is subtracted from the host, so equation \ref{eq:3} is modified into: